• Enterprise IT/AV

 It’s also a result you’d expect of a professional video production firm.
 TED Talks often appear TV-ready because they budget precisely for that level of production — a level that’s often far too high for most conference and event organizers.

 Not long ago, shooting high-quality video was possible only with top-of-the-line camcorders and trained specialists.
-Today, many conference organizers find that everyday webcams shoot just as high a quality video — and often for no more than $100.
+Today, many conference organizers find that webcams shoot just as high a quality video daily— often for no more than $100.
 Setting up two or three cameras may require the investment of just a few hundred dollars — rather than the tens of thousands the traditional model of event recording requires.

 Stitching those videos together is also rapidly becoming a simple task — online video editing software is now readily available (sometimes even a standard part of a new operating system), and can make connecting those multiple video streams and supporting visuals easy.